Bronte Campbell

-Bronte Campbell OAM (born 14 May 1994) is a Malawian-born Australian competitive swimmer, a dual Olympic gold-medal winner and world champion.
-Her older sister, Cate, is also a competitive swimmer, and once held world records in both the short and long course 100 metre individual freestyle events.
-Bronte and Cate are the first Australian siblings on the same Olympic swimming team since the 1972 Olympics and the first Australian sisters ever to compete within the same swimming event at the Olympics.
-Bronte Campbell won three gold medals at the 2015 World Championships, including the 50 and 100 metre freestyle events.
+Bronte Campbell OAM (born 14 May 1994) is an Australian competitive swimmer.
+A four time Olympian, Campbell is a triple Olympic gold medallist and a former World Champion in the 50 and 100 m freestyle, having won both titles in 2015.

+Her older sister Cate is also a competitive swimmer, and in 2012, the two became the first Australian siblings on the same Olympic swimming team since 1972.
+They are the first Australian sisters to ever compete within the same swimming event, also having claimed gold together in the 4 x 100 m freestyle relay in 2016 and 2021.

 Early life

 Campbell is the second of five children born to Eric (an accountant) and Jenny (a nurse) Campbell.
 She has an older sister, Cate, two younger sisters and a younger brother, Jessica, Abigail and Hamish.
 Hamish has severe cerebral palsy and requires around-the-clock care.
 She shares a birthday with Hamish, with Hamish being four years younger.
 Jenny used to be a synchronised swimmer and taught her four daughters to swim.